AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Delete User in a Tenant`

-Delete a User.
+Delete a user.
 Admins cannot delete themselves.
-            Deleting a User does not invalidate any of the existing access tokens, but it prevents this User from being able to authenticate in the future.
+            Deleting a user does not invalidate any of the existing access tokens, but it prevents this user from being able to authenticate in the future.
-            Existing access tokens for the User will be valid until their expiration date.
-Refresh tokens on behalf of the User will no longer be valid after the User has been deleted.
+            Existing access tokens for the user will be valid until their expiration date.
+Refresh tokens on behalf of the user will no longer be valid after the user has been deleted.

 ### Request